 Way more channels for half the cost.

-After the first year, the subscription then drops to 57.95 monthly, where you change or upgrade any time.
+After the first year, the subscription then drops to $57.95 monthly, where you Change or upgrade anytime.

-Go to QUX Now.com and get yours today.
+Go to quxnow.com and get yours today.

-Use promo code RUDI.
+Use promo code RUDY.

 These deals are selling out.

-Here we are, pretty much at the beginning of the process here at this pristine.
+Here we are, pretty much at the beginning of the process here at this pristine, I call it a laboratory.

 It's not like a factory, it's like a hospital.